pacrowther/PHY11006/_sources/topic7.md

 The entropy of a thermally isolated system cannot decrease
 </div>

 Note the key qualifier: not just any system, but a _thermally isolated_ system.
-If the system is not thermally isolated, by definition hear can flow into and out of the system, and this will be accompanied by a change in entropy, which can be positive _or_ negative.
+If the system is not thermally isolated, by definition heat can flow into and out of the system, and this will be accompanied by a change in entropy, which can be positive _or_ negative.
 This explains why we see many processes in nature, e.g. crystal growth, which appear to be associated with a decrease in entropy: in such cases the entropy of the system may indeed decrease, but it is not a thermally isolated system, and the decrease is compensated by an increase in the